-- 55. Conservation agriculture (CA) is an application of modern agricultural technologies to improve production while simultaneously protecting and enhancing the land resources on which production depends.
+- 57. Conservation agriculture (CA) is an application of modern agricultural technologies to improve production while simultaneously protecting and enhancing the land resources on which production depends.
 The application of CA promotes the concept of optimising yields and profits while ensuring provision of local and global environmental benefits and services.
 CA is based on the principles of rebuilding the soil, optimising crop production inputs, including labour, and optimising profits.
 In deference to other approaches, conservation agriculture promotes a series of principles to achieve conservation objectives, rather than a particular technology.
-Through CA, farming communities become providers of more healthy living environments for the wider community through reduced use of fossil fuels, pesticides, and other pollutants, and through the conservation of environmental integrity and services. - 56.
+Through CA, farming communities become providers of more healthy living environments for the wider community through reduced use of fossil fuels, pesticides, and other pollutants, and through the conservation of environmental integrity and services. - 58.
 CA promotes minimal disturbance of the soil by tillage (zero tillage and direct sowing), balanced application of chemical inputs, and careful management of residues and wastes.
 This reduces land and water pollution and soil erosion, reduces long-term dependency on external inputs, enhances environmental management, improves water quality and water use efficiency as well as the reduction of GHG emissions.
 CA provides good results at small and large-scale farming and it is adaptable to climate change related problems such as reduced rainfalls.
 CA allows for increasing soil productivity while requiring less labour than traditional methods.
-Higher outputs provide higher income; even if market access conditions or crop prices remain unvaried.19 - 57.
-Since smallholders are among the poorest in Moldova they stand to benefit from CA. CA has in fact been recommended by the UNDP Mpldova National Human Development Report (HDR) of 2009/10 as a means of climate adaptation in agriculture.
+Higher outputs provide higher income; even if market access conditions or crop prices remain unvaried.19 - 59.
+Since smallholders and women in particular are among the poorest in Moldova they stand to benefit from CA. CA has in fact been recommended by the UNDP Moldova National Human Development Report (HDR) of 2009/10 as a means of climate adaptation in agriculture.
 It formed one of the 10 strategic priorities of the former Ministry of Agriculture Food and Industry (MAFI) at least since the 2011-15 strategy and remains so in the current 2014-2020 National Strategy for Agricultural Development.
-CA in Moldova has recently been introduced by FAO and also IFAD with a USD 4.2 M GEF Special Climate Change Fund (SCCF) support in the form of the Climate Resilience Through Conservation Agriculture (CRCA) project.
-The project complements and builds climate change resilience into the larger USD 13.8m IFAD programme for Inclusive Economic and Climate Resilience with concrete awareness raising and farming activities.
-One of the outcomes of the project will be to develop a roadmap for the scaling up of CA beyond the project intervention which is due to for completion in 2020. - 58.
-CA is still a new concept in Moldova despite having been around for a long time and, as elsewhere, farmers and policy makers have been cautious with the introduction of innovative and unfamiliar agricultural practices.
-One of the preliminary lessons learned from the CRCA project has been the identification of bottlenecks both at the smallholder farmer but also at ministerial, research and civil society levels more generally in accepting CA and devising national strategies and policies to promote CA. It has already been identified that for CA to be more broadly accepted and implemented, a concerted effort needs to be made to raise awareness about climate change, the impact of climate change on the agricultural sector in Moldova, but also on CA as a form of CCA that will provide benefits to farmers as well as the environment and functions as a form of DRR. - 59.
-The rationale for this component is based on the recognition that national coherent policy frameworks and the mainstreaming of CA in sectoral national policy planning are fundamental to creating an enabling environment to support CA in Moldova.
-Following dialogue between IFAD and the GoM for this concept design, a clear expression of interest on part of the government was made for support in CA policy development for the promotion of CA as a means of combating water scarcity.
-Political will for CA mainstreaming and upscaling is essential for project success and is consistent with the National Strategy on Agriculture and Rural Development (NSARD).
-This component therefore aims to enhance policy, legal and institutional frameworks in support of CA and in doing so increases the advantages farmers can get from the use of CA techniques in their production systems. - 60.
-Government must have the capacity to articulate its vision, set strategic objectives, define outcomes, identify trade-offs, formulate action plans, and negotiate and agree individual contributions to the fulfilment of these plans.
-While individual smallholders may adopt CA practices, the adoption of CA across the landscape depends on a coordinated response guided by a strategic vision integrating productivity, connectivity, conservation, and CCA goals.
-The meetings held as part of the design of this concept have identified knowledge and capacity gaps not only in terms of CCA and CA at ministerial levels that hinder the scope of future upscaling, but also in the capacity to formulate policies and design and implement strategies at decision-making levels.
-The second component of this project will hence focus on carrying out capacity assessments and strengthening the identified knowledge gaps in CA but also sustainable water management (SWM) through awareness raising and training activities at beneficiary, civil society, research, and ministerial levels.
-The activities will be as follows:
+CA in Moldova has recently been introduced by FAO and also IFAD with a USD 4.2 M GEF Special Climate Change Fund